 It is not worth risking the health of others by adding cat feces to the compost pile.

 The bacteria can live on in the soil for a number of years even if the waste appeared composted before using in the garden.

-Yes, you will need a cat litter scoop to scoop the litter box.
-They all do the same job however the design features and sizes vary, some may be plastic others stainless steel and so on.
+Yes, you will definitely need a cat litter scoop to scoop the litter box.
+They all do the same job however the design features and sizes vary.
+Cat litter scoops are usually plastic or stainless steel.

 Stainless steel will be longer lasting but may cost more initially, so the choice of materials may affect the cost of the scoop.